Skip to content Skip to footer navigation

 The vast capacity and faster wash programs of many top loaders make them an enticing product for households regularly confronted with huge mounds of laundry.

-Just be aware that their washing performance is generally not as good as a top loader, and they use a lot of water.
+Just be aware that their washing performance is generally not as good as a front loader, and they use a lot of water, plus they're not as gentle on your clothes.

 • CHOICE Expert Rating: 73%